beyarkay/masters-thesis/src/03_lit_review.md

 motion capture.
 It describes the field at a high level, with sections on the sensors used, the simplifying assumptions, tracking, pose estimation, and gesture recognition.
 It is noted that depth information will likely be required before precise gesture tracking can be implemented.
-This paper is accompanied by @moeslundSummaries107Computer1999 which contains alphabetical summaries of the 107 referenced papers.
+This PhD thesis is accompanied by @moeslundSummaries107Computer1999 which contains alphabetical summaries of the 107 referenced papers.
+This is later published as
+@moeslundSurveyComputerVisionBased2001.

 @wilsonParametricHiddenMarkov1999 introduces a parameterised HMM which is then used for identifying the position of a user's hand in 3D space.
 The hand position is